OpenSourceEBike/TSDZ2_wireless/EBike_wireless_remote/documentation/operation.md

 **General LED button signals:**

-please note that when the motor is off, inactive buttons will briefly flash a **RED** LED when pressed.
+* When the motor is off, inactive buttons will briefly flash a **RED** LED when pressed.

-* Long Pressing a button will briefly flash a RED LED to indicate that the button has been pressed
+* Long Pressing a button will briefly flash a **GREEN** LED to indicate that the button has been pressed

 ----
 **Short Press Button Actions:**